nathanael-fijalkow/TheoretiCS_doc/editors.md

 <img src="Invite_Reviewer_Email_annotate.svg" alt="Reviewer Invitation Email" width="600"/>

-When picking a deadline for the review, please keep in mind your own deadline for giving a recommendation on the paper (this is indicated as a comment on teh article).
+When picking a deadline for the review, please keep in mind your own deadline for giving a recommendation on the paper (this is indicated as a comment on the article).

 It is normal for the email to contain text "%%INVITATION_URL%%".
 This will be